Risk Factor Assessment Branch, Epidemiology and Genomics Research Program

 - Assessment and validation of digital biomarkers (including physical activity, sedentary behavior, and sleep)

 - Computational models for multidimensional cancer risk factors

-Additionally, Dr. Wolff-Hughes represents NCI on several trans-NIH initiatives including the Post-Acute Sequelae of SARS-CoV-2 Infection (PASC) initiative, Bridge2AI Common Fund Initiative, and the All of Us Research program.
+Additionally, Dr. Wolff-Hughes represents NCI on several trans-NIH initiatives including the Researching COVID to Enhance Recovery (RECOVER) initiative and the All of Us Research program.

 Dr. Wolff-Hughes’s scientific interests include novel methods and analytical approaches for risk factor assessment using digital technology, health information technology, and temporally linked contextual data.
 She is particularly interested in how the accuracy of physical activity measures influence dose response relationships, with a focus on methods to better interpret and understand data from digital technology.

 Prior to joining EGRP, Dr. Wolff-Hughes was a health scientist administrator for the National Institutes of Health’s Office of Behavioral and Social Sciences Research (OBSSR).
 In this role, she coordinated trans-NIH initiatives focused on the application of innovative assessment, monitoring, and analytic approaches using digital and sensor technologies as well as health information technology to advance behavioral and social sciences research.
 She first joined NCI as a Cancer Research Training Award fellow in the Applied Research Program (now the Healthcare Delivery Research Program) and the Behavioral Research Program.

 See listing of articles authored by Dr. Wolff-Hughes in PubMed.